 North Carolina is also home to three tribal casinos, two in the western part of the state and another closer to Charlotte.
 The two Harrah’s Cherokee properties in Cherokee and Murphy each have a full menu of casino games.
-The Catawba Twin Kings Casino in Kings Mountain, meanwhile, has slots and electronic table games, with plans to expand and increase its offerings soon.

 Does North Carolina have online casinos?

 North Carolina does allow some forms of gambling online, though, including online purchases of lottery tickets.
 The state also has no law prohibiting online daily fantasy contests.
-But it does not permit other forms of real money online gambling, including online casinos.
+However, it does not permit other forms of real money online gambling, including online casinos.

 Is it illegal to play at an online casino in North Carolina?